01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 17 / 68

-17) If an illegal item is found during a search, what course of action is typically taken?
+17) If a restricted item is found during a search, what action is typically taken?

 18 / 68